 First, this guy – Carrie had referred to him as a ‘Shady’ guy back then, and it seemed a good enough moniker – knew too much.
 Odds were good that Shady was another time traveller.
 Or knew someone who was.
 So, were others changing the past too?
-Is that why Carrie had talked about the wrong timeline?
+Is that why Carrie had said something to her father about the wrong timeline?
 Or was it changes by Julie causing the problem?

 Shady’s request implied the latter.
 Despite being suspicious of the messenger, he had to get more information about that first.

 “First question,” Frank said.
 “What is it Julie changed in the past, which is causing Carrie to react in our present?”

 Frank nearly dropped the phone, Shady’s response had been so cavalier.
 “I’ll need proof,” he demanded.

 “Her teenaged self died on November 9th, precisely three days before she was even born.
 I thought you might ask, so I checked in the library.
 You can look it up in the newspaper published by her home town.
 Though of course, they didn’t know the person was Julie.
 She was simply listed as a Jane Doe.”
 The man chuckled.
 “Proof that time doesn’t like it when people attempt drastic alterations to their own histories.
 Ironic, in a way.”